MiniFate/MiniFate/chapters/01-introduction.md

 become.
 A sample character sheet is included at the end of these rules, but a MiniFate PC is simple enough that even a handwritten note card will suffice.

-Fate dice (sometimes called Fudge dice) are six sided dice marked with "-1" on two sides, "0" on two sides, and "+1" on two sides.
+Fate dice (sometimes called Fudge dice) are six sided dice marked with \die+ on two sides, \die{} on two sides, and \die- on two sides.
 You will need four of them since every roll in MiniFate uses four dice which are added together.
 In order to keep things moving quickly, it is best to have one set of dice for each player.

 Tokens are useful for keeping track of Fate Points.
 Although Fate Points can be tracked by making tick marks on your character sheet, it is far more